 Both of these product types have pros and cons.
 Oil-based sealers (used on asphalt) can take days to dry and are more likely to create disagreeable fumes, but they provide a very durable surface.
 Water-based sealers dry quickly and create fewer fumes, but they are often limited to use on concrete only.

-The terms are pretty much interchangeable, although in some areas, the term “blacktop” is used mainly for residential driveways, while “asphalt” is used more often to describe roads and highways.
+The terms are pretty much interchangeable, although in some areas, the term “blacktop” is used mainly for residential driveways and parking lots, while “asphalt” is used more often to describe roads and highways.

 Why Trust Bob Vila